 There are several reasons why a business may want to invest in a social media marketing dashboard.
 Here are a few to consider:

 - Crisis Management: No one knows when a crisis will happen, but it’s all hands on deck.
 Brands must be ready to use social media analytics to listen to and respond to issues that happen in real-time.
 Crisis management in PR should always be planned for.

 - Track Brand Engagement.
 Tracking engagement is always critical during a social media campaign, tent-pole moments like the Super Bowl, or the day-to-day publishing of content.

 - Consumer Insights.
-Track social media conversations across branded Facebook, LinkedIn, Twitter, YouTube, and Instagram accounts, and earned media conversations in forums and other social media communities.
+Track social media conversations across branded Facebook, LinkedIn, Twitter, YouTube, and Instagram accounts and earned media conversations in forums and other social media communities.

 - Marketing Performance Metrics.
-This is highly relevant to social media marketing teams responsible for selling products online and other demand generation marketing activities.
+This is highly relevant to social media marketing teams responsible for selling products online and other demand-generation marketing activities.

 - Social Media Management.
 Community managers are paid to be the eyes, ears, and advocates of a brand’s audience.
 They may also be posting content, so they’ll want one place to measure the performance of their Facebook ads and aggregate social media analytics across all accounts.